calvin-mcd/Didaktik-40/README.md

 ## Case

-The case is designed by gizzle13 and you can get it printed directly with them.
-Case files will be released on printables soon.
+The case is designed by gizzle13.
+Case files can be found in the respective folder.
+It is designed to use m2 heatinserts.

+If you are in the EU consider asking gizzle to print the case for you to support them!

 ![](https://github.com/calvin-mcd/Didaktik-40/blob/main/Images/case_top2.jpg)
 ![](https://github.com/calvin-mcd/Didaktik-40/blob/main/Images/case_side.jpg)